Casinii-it/Starscape-AI/readme.md

-Dumb as **** AI trained on the entirety of the Starscape Fandom wiki.
+Dumb as f*ck AI trained on the entirety of the Starscape Fandom wiki.

 FYI ai.py is vibe coded because I couldn't be bothered after dealing with the MediaWiki API.